PrefectHQ/prefect/docs/guides/variables.md

     print(answer) # 42
 ```

-While inside a `flow` or `task`, they should be invoked synchronously or asynchronously depending on if the current
+While inside a `flow` or `task`, they should be invoked synchronously or asynchronously depending on whether the current context is synchronous or asynchronous.
 context is synchronous or asynchronous.
 #### In a synchronous context:
 ```python